Brian Hagedorn

 Brian Keith Hagedorn (born January 21, 1978) is an American lawyer and a justice of the Wisconsin Supreme Court, serving since 2019.
-Prior to his election to the Supreme Court, he served four years as a judge on the Wisconsin Court of Appeals in the Waukesha-based District II.
+Before his election to the Supreme Court, he served four years as a judge on the Wisconsin Court of Appeals.

 Early life and education

-A Milwaukee, Wisconsin, native, Hagedorn graduated from Trinity International University in 2000 and was employed by Hewitt Associates before receiving his J.D. degree from Northwestern University in 2006.
+A Milwaukee native, Hagedorn graduated from Trinity International University in 2000 and was employed by Hewitt Associates before receiving his J.D. degree from Northwestern University in 2006.
 At Northwestern, Hagedorn was president of the school's Federalist Society chapter.

 Career

 Early years

-Hagedorn was an attorney at the Milwaukee firm Foley & Lardner until 2009, when he was appointed as a law clerk to Wisconsin Supreme Court Justice Michael Gableman.
+Hagedorn was an attorney at the Milwaukee firm Foley & Lardner until 2009 when he was appointed as a law clerk to Wisconsin Supreme Court Justice Michael Gableman.
 In 2010, Hagedorn was employed as an assistant attorney general in the Wisconsin Department of Justice, under Attorney General J. B. Van Hollen.

-In December 2010, Hagedorn was appointed chief legal counsel to the Republican Governor-elect Scott Walker.
+In December 2010, Hagedorn was appointed chief legal counsel to the Republican governor-elect Scott Walker.
 He remained in that office through July 2015.
-As chief legal counsel, Hagedorn was a drafter of Walker's controversial Wisconsin Budget Repair Bill of 2011, and, in 2014, he served as appointing authority for defense counsel hired to represent state prosecutors sued by targets of a John Doe probe into Walker's staff.
+As chief legal counsel, Hagedorn was a drafter of Walker's controversial Wisconsin Budget Repair Bill of 2011, and, in 2014, he served as appointing authority for the defense counsel hired to represent state prosecutors sued by targets of a John Doe probe into Walker's staff.

 Wisconsin Court of Appeals

 On July 30, 2015, Walker appointed Hagedorn to the Wisconsin Court of Appeals to be chambered in the Waukesha-based District II.
-Hagedorn took office on August 1, 2015 and replaced retiring Chief Judge Richard S. Brown, who had served on the Court of Appeals since it was created in 1978.
+Hagedorn took office on August 1 2015, and replaced retiring Chief Judge Richard S. Brown, who had served on the Court of Appeals since it was created in 1978.